 A Well-Designed Approach.

 Our founders adapted the well-researched and respected Music Together® program from The Center for Music & Young Children in Princeton, NJ to bring the model to schools.
 We worked closely with the Office of Early Childhood Programs of the Trenton Board of Education to design programs for their preschool classes that provide meaningful musical experiences that add movement into the flow of the day and help prepare young readers for kindergarten.

 To date, Music for the Very Young has been a central part of life of nearly 4000 families, who have been singing the songs and dancing along with their preschoolers at home and at school at our Family Music Parties.

 And here’s the important thing: we don’t just drop in and then leave.

-For every one of our partners, we commit to two years of a weekly presence.
+For every one of our partners, we commit to at least a year of weekly classes.
 During this time we work closely with the classroom teachers to help increase their confidence and skills to integrate the Music for the Very Young program into their daily routines and across the curriculum.
-As their confidence grows and they become more independent, we drop back to a monthly presence, to support and refresh their approach.
+As their confidence grows and they become more independent, we drop back to a twice-monthly presence, to support and refresh their approach.
 About 250 preschool teachers and assistants have participated in this on-the-job professional training.
 These partnerships are powerful and are self-sustaining over time.

 Weaving Music Into a Day . . . and Into the Capital City.